dotansimha/graphql-code-generator/docs/getting-started/documents-field.md

 ### Document Scanner

-The code-generator has a built-in document scanner, which means that you can specify a `.graphql` file, or code files, that contains GraphQL documents.
+The code-generator has a built-in document scanner, which means that you can specify a `.graphql` file or code files that contains GraphQL documents.

-You can use this this way:
+You can tell it to find documents in TypeScript files:

 ```yml
 schema: http://server1.com/graphql
 documents: "src/**/*.{ts,tsx}"
 ```

-And the code-generator will look for GraphQL documents inside your code files.

 ## Available formats

-The following can be specified as a single value, or as an array with mixed values.
+The following can be specified as a single value or as an array with mixed values.

 - ### Filename